Shopify SEO: 12-Step Guide for Beginners

 Shopify SEO Basics

-Lastly, set up a Semrush Project Dashboard.
-Which you can connect to your Google Analytics and Google Search Console accounts.
-To monitor your website at a glance.
+Lastly, set up a Semrush Project Dashboard, which you can connect to your Google Analytics and Google Search Console accounts to monitor your website at a glance.

 Semrush Project Dashboard